-Starbucks, as with most coffee shops will suck your wallet dry.
+Starbucks, as with most coffee shops will suck your wallet dry (the best coffee maker will probably do that too, however, it is a one-off expense).
 They’re akin to that of a drug dealer.
 Once they’ve got you hooked you’ll keep going back for more even though you know better.
 By most accounts this is a horrible analogy and not one that I’d generally endorse, but if you’re a coffee drinker you’re probably in all likelihood nodding your head in agreement.
 So once you’ve conceded to your addiction, which is to say it’s inevitable, it’s probably best that you find a way to not spend all your money on fulfilling it.
 One of the ways could be finding the best nespresso machine.
 Enter the Krups XP5280 Espresso Machine.

 At $300 the XP5280 is not the most fancy of coffee makers, but nor is it the cheapest.
 For someone like me who doesn’t own my own place, I don’t need a machine that taps directly into my home’s water supply, and nor do I need one that grinds the beans on the fly – all of these features results in a machine that takes up more space, costs more, and requires a rather extensive installation.
 So safe to say the Krups XP5280 is a middle of the road espresso machine.